Seattle-based mastering • 5-star rated by 80+ independent artists • Apple Digital Masters certified • Top 1% worldwide

 Beneath both is a kind of substrate—the quiet, high-resolution void Ryoji Ikeda gestures toward when he reduces sound and light to sine waves and data.
 Minimalism draws me for this reason: by removing, you might reveal.

 Matter and spirit aren’t separate here.
-They move.
-They oscillate.
+They move and they oscillate.
 Grain and silence shape each other.
 A decaying reverb tail and a blank page feel equally real.
 Reality is the interplay—perception, pattern, symbol, sensation.

 What Is My Myth?